Open-Source-Compliance/package-analysis/README.md

 > "DT binding documents should be licensed (GPL-2.0-only OR BSD-2-Clause)\n" . $herecurr) && $fix) {$fixed[$fixlinenr] =~ s/SPDX-License-Identifier: .*/SPDX-License-Identifier: (GPL-2.0-only OR BSD-2-Clause)/;
 >
 > This is perl code checking whether some files carry the expected SPDX expressions, thus it is not the licensing of this particular file.

+Please note that currently FOSSology maps the license conclusion "irrelevant" to "NOASSERTION".
+Furthermore there are currently no LicenseComments copied into the SPDX2TV files although they were provided during the review of the scanner matches.

 #### Confirming scanner findings
 In cases where the scanner matches are correct, we confirm the matches.
 This is outlined in the SPDX2TV files in the tag "LicenseConcluded".